CaptainBaldi/CaptainBaldi/README.md

 Discord - Detective Baldi#1002

-Top 2 I hardly use but I'm on discord often.
+Top 2 I hardly use but I'm on Discord often.
 ***

 I'm good at arguing, don't mess with me.